oilandsugar/ritual-dust/content/folklore/planetary-magic.md

 ---

-### The Moon
+### The Moon ☾
 Mysterious and divinatory, intuition and emotions.
+The crescent as been used to represent the moon since the earliest time, first with it's horns pointing upwards, then pointing to the side.
+Associated metal: **Silver**
+Associated day: **Monday**
+Associated color: **Purple**
+Associated organ: **Brain**

 >"The Days and Hours of the Moon are good for embassies; voyages; envoys; messages; navigation; reconciliation; love, and the acquisition of merchandise by water."
 <small>- the Key of Solomon</small>